Xavier9989/API/src/en/Offlinepayment/Realtimetransactioninstructions.md

 - (4) After checking the withdrawal code and identity verification information, the cashier will receive a manual verification message and send it to the Skypay server

-###  <font color = red>payoutPayout回复支付成功信息</font>
+### <font color=red>payoutPayout replies with payment success message</font>

-- (1) After the payoutInquiry is successful, the payoutPayout will be called by the offline store, and the message that the transaction has been successfully paid will be sent back
+- (1) After the payoutInquiry is successful, the payoutPayout will be called by the offline store, and the message that the transaction has been successfully paid will be returned

 - (2) This transaction will occur when the cashier confirms the payment and the payment action has been completed